 The Board believes that it should conduct itself in ways that deliver maximum sustainable value to its shareholders.
-Timely releases of the Group's financial results and all significant information to shareholders as well as the prompt fulfillment of statutory requirements provide shareholders with confidence and trust in the Board's capability and integrity.
+Timely releases of the Group's financial results and all significant information to shareholders as well as the prompt fulfillment of statutory requirements to provide shareholders' confidence and trust in the Board's capability and integrity.